Experience a truly unique holiday with family and friends at the historic cattle property Roseneath Station.

 A Brief History

 On his return to Tenterfield in July 1919 Bruxner sold his stock and station agency and also Emu Park in Queensland which he had bought before the war; and he consolidated Roseneath, near the border, where he bred Hereford cattle.
-Instead of settling down as a grazier he soon became involved in the emerging Country Party, partly through conviction and partly through friends and family, and agreed to stand as a Progressive in the State elections of 1920, held under proportional representation.
-Elected as one of three members for Northern Tableland, he was never afterwards troubled to hold his seat (Tenterfield from 1927).
-In parliament he was not conspicuous until the Progressive Party split in December 1921 over whether to join with Sir George Fuller in an anti-Labor coalition.
-The coalitionists, led by Walter Wearne and (Sir) Thomas Bavin succeeded, but the ministry lasted only seven hours, and the Progressives were permanently divided.
-The self-styled ‘True Blues’ who had opposed the coalition maintained their separate identity, elected Bruxner leader for the 1922 elections, and renamed themselves the Country Party in 1925.
+Instead of settling down as a grazier he soon became involved in the emerging Country Party, he was elected as one of three members for Northern Tableland, and was never troubled to hold his seat (Tenterfield from 1927).
+His estate was valued for probate at $62,758.

-Bruxner was a natural politician and a natural leader, who combined a cheerful smile and an approachable manner with a personal dignity which he never lost: for most of his political life he was referred to as ‘the Colonel’, a style he greatly enjoyed.
-His political skill and his integrity gave the Country Party in New South Wales a status it did not enjoy in other States, while as a minister he was innovative and highly competent.
-His portrait by W. Chandler is in the Country Party offices, Sydney, and a sketch by George Lambert is in the Australian War Memorial, Canberra.
+Bruxner (who named the highway that runs past the property) was a natural politician and a natural leader, who combined a cheerful smile and an approachable manner with a personal dignity which he never lost: for most of his political life he was referred to as ‘the Colonel’, a style he greatly enjoyed.
+His portrait by W. Chandler is in the Country Party offices of Sydney, and a sketch by George Lambert is in the Australian War Memorial in Canberra.